cjgarcia75/NinjaRun/README.md

 # NinjaRun

+apk file available for download.

 This is an endless runner game currently in development and, at the moment, only built for android devices.

-The apk file is available for download.
+I made all of the 3D models, textures, and UI elements.